ETS-ReactNative1/react-wisteria/README.md

 ---

-This is the documentation for ReactWistera for React16
+This is the documentation when using React16

 ---